mccordnate/gogam/README.md

 * Engine:
 	* Simplified process to get up and running
+	* Work in one resolution that scales automatically for different devices
 * Sprites:
 	* Animations
+		* Simplified from standard process for textures
 	* Built-in movement functions
 		* Translate/MoveTo
 		* Rotation (in place)
 		* Scale
+		* Velocity

 ### Todos: